 The climb in the tower near the end of the game is such a long haul that many players have quit before reaching the top.
 Not only is the climb to the tower's top is so damn long, you're also forced to go through several floors with an ability disabled at your choosing (no items, no magick, etc.).
 Once you do reach the top, you're treated to a lengthy cut scene and have to fight 3 bosses one after the other with no breaks in between, similar to the fight against the Silver Dragon, Garland, and Kuja from Final Fantasy IX.
 If you're aiming for 100% Completion, you'll be forced to go back to the tower and explore the basement levels that aren't even on the map and are filled with Demonic Spiders.

-In the first SaGa game, you suddenly have to go through the tower again but this time through an escalator.
+In the first SaGa game (The Final Fantasy Legend in America) you suddenly have to go through the tower again but this time through an escalator.
 You honestly could have cut the escalators in half.

-Most games in the Kingdom Hearts series avoid this...with the exception of Kingdom Hearts: Coded and its Updated Re ReleaseRe:Coded, which consists of going around in Castle Oblivion (the setting of Chain of Memories), speaking to NPCs and solving very easy puzzles, reaching the final boss, watching the last scene and then having the game just... end.
+Kingdom Hearts Coded and its Updated Re-releaseRe:Coded, which consists of going around in Castle Oblivion (the setting of Chain of Memories), speaking to NPCs and solving very easy puzzles, reaching the final boss, watching the last scene and then having the game just... end.

 Lionheart: Legacy of the Crusader was rushed to market as Interplay needed a quick injection of cash to avoid bankruptcy, and it shows; after the fairly open-ended, Baldur's Gate-esque first act, the game immediately turns into a nonstop dungeon crawl with few sidequests or even much in the way of NPCs.
 Needless to say, the title did not save Interplay from going belly-up.

-The Shadowrun game for Sega Genesis fell into the same problem as the above-mentioned Vampire: The Masquerade: Bloodlines example — it was all-too-easy to build up a character who was perfectly capable of handling the entire game... except the Final Boss, who'd consistently kill you without a prayer of hope if you failed to raise your Magic Resistance sky-high, in a game where Magic-wielding enemies are usually very rare and very squishy.
+The Sega Genesis game fell into the same problem — it was all-too-easy to build up a character who was perfectly capable of handling the entire game... except the Final Boss, who'd consistently kill you without a prayer of hope if you failed to raise your Magic Resistance sky-high, in a game where Magic-wielding enemies are usually very rare and very squishy.
 Deckers, in particular, were virtually impossible to win with, since they'd usually compensate for lacking combat-skills by having access to the best and most expensive weapons and armor in the game.
 Armor has zero effect on magical damage, and even the best weapon won't take down the boss before he's cast enough spells to kill you 3 times over.

 The last level of Dungeon Siege 2 is at least 40 minutes (possibly an hour) of fighting the same not-very-challenging enemies over and over and over without interesting scenery, before the game deigns to give you a teleporter location to save your progress with.
 At least it's not something you have to repeat if the final boss kills you.

-Star Ocean: The first game was rushed, and the final dungeon seemed to come out of nowhere with an attendant Giant Space Flea from Nowhere.
+Star Ocean 1 was rushed, and the final dungeon seemed to come out of nowhere with an attendant Giant Space Flea from Nowhere.
 In the PSP remake, it was expanded to a few more events and dungeons, but it still completely changed the feel of the game, and what's worse, unlike the original, it refused to allow you to return to the main game after beating it, meaning you were stuck in a tiny overworld with little exploration to do.

-Lufia II: Rise of the Sinistrals - after a great game with lots of creative puzzles, just before the final dungeon you have to face three - THREE!!!!! - towers where it's pretty obvious that they never got around to adding the puzzles into the rooms they were meant to go.
+Lufia II: Rise of the Sinistrals - after a great game with lots of creative puzzles, just before the final dungeon you have to face three towers where it's pretty obvious that they never got around to adding the puzzles into the rooms they were meant to go.

 The remake Lufia: Curse of the Sinistrals is better here; it's not until the final dungeon that the gameplay takes a dive.
-Said final dungeon consists soley of boss fights.
-One of which was difficult the first three times you fought it, but you've now greatly outleveled (not to mention that you likely never wanted to see it again).
+Said final dungeon consists solely of boss fights, one of which was difficult the first three times you fought it, but you've now greatly outleveled (not to mention that you likely never wanted to see it again).
 The next was easy the first time, and is now slightly easier.
 After that you have a survival boss, which is intensely boring.
 Then you have the final boss, who is possibly the easiest boss that wasn't designed to be an Anticlimax Boss.
-Then if you're playing a New Game Plus you get a ludicrously difficult True Final Boss.
+Then if you're playing a New Game+ you get a ludicrously difficult True Final Boss.
 The plot had problems a bit earlier; most of the end game is running through the towns talking to people, generally hearing more or less the same thing at each stop.

 The rush to complete Ultima VII Part II: Serpent Isle resulted in the loss about the middle third (if not more) of its storyline.
 Certain NPCs still show evidence of what they had planned, but it was never finished.
 The last segment of the game instead consists of the same two or three puzzles repeated over and over again; the entire last dungeon has no NPCs and only a single group of monsters.